mrdandelion6/Learn-to-Code/topics/operating-systems/notes.md

 the **0x80** is the interrupt number. this is the number that the OS uses to determine what system call to execute.

 #### verifying arguments
-- ther kernel also has to verify the arguments that can be passed in registers.
+- the kernel also has to verify the arguments that can be passed in registers.
 - the result of the system call is stored in EAX.

 ### system calls in linux
 we name the system calls with a number X, where X is the number of parameters.

-for example, in C we have `write()`:
+for example, in C we have `write()` :
 ```c
 write(int fd, const void *buf, size_t count);
 ```
-we can see that this function has 3 parameters, so in the kernal it is called `SYSCALL_DEFINE3`.
+we can see that this function has 3 parameters, so in the kernel, we initially call `SYSCALL_DEFINE3` to define the system call. more details below

-#### making a system call:
+### making a system call:
 1. the kernel assigns each system call type a system call number
 2. kernel initializes a table of function pointers ffor each system call number
 3. user process sets up system call number and arguments
-4. user process runs int N (where N is the system call number)
+4. user process runs **int N** (where N is the system call number), note that **int** is an assembly instruction that generates a software interrupt
 5. context switch to kernel mode and invokes kernel's interrupt handler for X
 6. kernel looks up **syscall table** using system call number
 7. kernel invokes the corresponding function
 8. kernel returns by running *iret* which is the interrupt return

+# threads & processes

-### interprocess communication
+## interprocess communication

 recall forking from our C notes. this is an example of interprocess communication.